Skip to Content

 Best Collage Glue FAQs

-I had a bunch of questions about which glue to use for magazine collage and wanted try to answer what you might wanna know about!
+I had a bunch of questions about which glue to use for collage and wanted try to answer what you might wanna know about!

 What Is The Best Glue For Magazine Collage

 I like Nuvo glue the best!
 It is kind of a liquid-y glue that doesn't get stuck on the tube if you forget to close it!
+I also like Lawn Fawn because it doesn't get clogged if I don't use it!

 What Is The Most Important Thing For Collage Glue?